jubairSheebly/Eatery-client/README.md

-# this is the UIU Restaurant
+# UIU Eatery

-- You can search food and Order food here
+* you can search food here and can order foodgi